Bharath-designer/PHP-CRUD-Project/README.md

 </h3>

-## This is a simple PHP CRUD Operation Project.
-We can Read, Create, Update and Delete the data in Database with this project 🚀
+## This is a simple student registration portal using PHP.
+We can Read, Create, Update and Delete the student details in Database with this project 🚀

 <br>